What is Duolingo English Test Score?

 Comparative Analysis with Other English Tests

 As the Duolingo scores gain widespread recognition, more and more students are switching from IELTS and TOEFL to Duolingo.
-The official website has adjusted the score conversion between Duolingo English Test scores and IELTS, TOEFL iBT scores.
+The official website has updated the score conversion tables between DET scores and IELTS or TOEFL iBT scores.

 Each score report clearly indicates the CEFR level for the total score.